If you’re new to embroidery and want to know how get started, I recommend reading the Embroidery Basics tutorial first.

-The stem stitch is another great stitch to learn.
-This stitch is very similar to last week’s outline stitch, but the key difference is in the placement of the thread.
-More on that in a bit!
+The stem stitch is very similar to the outline stitch, but the key difference is in the placement of the thread.
+More on that later.
 The stem stitch, much like the outline stitch, is most often used for curves and outlines.

-Start with a straight stitch in your fabric, and pull the thread through until you are left with a small loop.
+Step 1: Begin by stitching a straight stitch in the fabric, then pull the thread through until you are left with a small loop.

-Push your needle through the fabric partway between the entry and exit points of the first stitch.
+Step 2: Push the needle through the fabric halfway between the entry and exit points of the first stitch.
 Pull the thread all the way through until the first stitch lies flat.
-Now, unlike the outline stitch, you want to hold your thread below your line of stitches.
-With the outline stitch (see below), you always hold your thread above your stitches.
+Make sure you pull the needle and thread through above the loop.

-With your next stitch, as well as every following stitch, bring your needle up through the entry hole made by your last stitch.
-Pull the thread all the way through so your stitches lay flat.
-Try to keep your stitches even in length.
+Step 4: This time, bring the needle back up through the entry hole made by the previous stitch.
+Pull the thread all the way through so the stitches lie flat.